orobardet/gitlab-ci-linter/README.md

 - This tool works (or should) with any instance of Gitlab: gitlab.com or custom instance.
 - It uses the url of the remote `origin` to guess the url of the Gitlab to use (also works if the remote is ssh, as soon as the Gitlab respond on HTTP using the same FQDN as ssh)
 - If the `/ci/lint` API is not publicly accessible (e.g. 2FA is enforced), you can specify a personal access token using `--personal-access-token|-p` option or `GCL_PERSONAL_ACCESS_TOKEN` environment variable.
 The token must have `api` scope.
+- Original `/ci/lint` API endpoint was [deprecated](https://docs.gitlab.com/ee/update/deprecations.html?removal_milestone=16.0#post-cilint-api-endpoint-deprecated) in v15.7 and removed in v16.0.
+Now, `projects/:id/ci/lint` is used instead.
+You can specify the project ID using `--project-id|-P` option or `CI_PROJECT_ID` environment variable (predefined in Gitlab CI)

 ## --help